eVRydayVR/Unity360PanoramaCapture/CapturePanorama/README.txt

 * Image Format (default PNG): Determines what format(s) to save/upload the image file in.
 JPEG produces smaller filesize but is much lower quality.
 BMP is faster to save than PNG but larger.

-* Capture Stereoscopic (default false): Captures a dual-360 top/bottom (over/under) image suitable for stereoscopic (3D) viewing.
-May produce artifacts such as ghosting/doubling.
+* Capture Stereoscopic (default false): Captures a top/bottom (over/under) image suitable for stereoscopic (3D) viewing.
+May produce artifacts.
+Generally you want to reduce Panorama Width when enabling this option.

 * Interpupillary Distance (stereoscopic only): Distance between the eye pupils of the viewer in meters.
 Defaults to average IPD from U.S. Army survey.

 * Num Circle Points (stereoscopic only): Determines at how many points to capture the surroundings.
 Smaller values are faster while larger values reduce ghosting/doubling artifacts on nearby objects.
+Should increase when increasing Panorama Width.

 * Panorama Width (between 4 and 23800, default 8192): Determines width of the resulting panorama image.
 Height of the image will be half this.
 Typical reasonable values are 4096 and 8192.
 Need not be a power of two.
+At large values, black bars may appear in output images, indicating graphics memory has been exhausted.

 * Anti Aliasing (default 8): Sets the MSAA anti-aliasing quality to use during rendering.

 * Ssaa Factor (default 1): Set to a larger value such as 2, 3, or 4 to render at a higher resolution and then downsample to produce the final image.
 Produces superior anti-aliasing at a large performance cost.
+In stereoscopic mode, Ssaa Factor > 1 uses more graphics memory.

 * Save Image Path: Directory where screenshots will be saved.
 If blank, the root application directory will be used.

 * Save Cubemap (default off): Check to save the six captured cubemap images to disk.
 Some viewing software can view these directly.
 Will increase capture time.

+In stereoscopic mode this option will save all captured camera images (stereo cubemaps are not yet supported).
+The images saved will be first the bottom and top images, then for each circle point it will save 4 images, one turned 45 degrees left, one turned 45 degrees right, one turned 45 degrees up, and one turned 45 degrees down.
+The viewing circle is about the origin and has diameter equal to IPD; the points are equally distributed.

 * Upload Images (default off): Check to automatically publish panorama screenshots to VRCHIVE for sharing with others immediately after taking them.
 Visit alpha.vrchive.com to view them.
 Panoramas are currently uploaded anonymously (not under a user account).